inspire-eu-validation/view-service/iso-19128/at59-getmap-exceptions.md

 * Send a GetMap request without EXCEPTIONS parameter and wrong values for some mandatory parameters.

-    * Check if the service response an exception in XML format.
+    * Check that the service response an exception in XML format.

 * Send a GetMap request with EXCEPTIONS parameter set to XML and wrong values for some mandatory parameters.

-    * Check if the service response an exception in XML format.
+    * Check that the service response an exception in XML format.

 **Reference(s)**: